Building a custom paymaster

 • To implement that, the onlyBootloader modifier is used on these functions.

-Parsing the paymaster input
+Parsing the Paymaster Input

 The paymaster pays the transaction fees and charges the user one unit of the allowedToken in exchange.